technohippy/teddyjs/README.md

 To know about the algorithm in detail, please see [the original paper](http://www-ui.is.s.u-tokyo.ac.jp/~takeo/papers/siggraph99.pdf).

-Note that though the original teddy described in the paper realize some other operation than pumping a countour such as extrusion, cutting and so on, the teddy.js can only pump a 2D figure.
+Note that though the original teddy described in the paper realizes some other operation than pumping a countour such as extrusion, cutting and so on, the teddy.js can only pump a 2D figure.

 ## PaintUp